sparrc/cookbook/readme.md

 - 6-8 portions
 - 1 hour

- These lentils are absurdly healthy, yet still very flavorful.
-This dish is super adaptable, feel free to mix and match any vegetables you want for the green beans/carrots/broccoli.
+This dish is adaptable, mix and match any vegetables you want for the green beans/carrots/broccoli.
 Cauliflower works especially well, any green will work in place of spinach.

-This dish keeps well and some may say gets better with time.
+#### Lentil & Veggie Ingredients:

 - 2 cups Green Lentils
 - 10 Medium Carrots
 - 1/2 lb.
 Green Beans
 - 1 head Broccoli
 - 1 bunch Cilantro, finely chopped
 - 1 bunch Spinach, chopped and stems removed
 - 1 tsp Turmeric
 - 1/2 tsp Cayenne Pepper

+#### Lentil & Veggie Directions:

 Chop vegetables into small pieces.
 Put lentils into a 5-quart pot with 6 cups of water and Turmeric.
 Bring to a boil, cover, and then simmer until lentils are just tender, about 15 minutes.
 Add Vegetables, salt to taste, and Cayenne.
 Simmer until vegetables are tender, 15-20 minutes.
 Add spice sauce (see below), spinach, and half your cilantro, and simmer until fully wilted.

+#### Spice Sauce Ingredients:

 - 1 Large Shallot, finely chopped
 - 3 tsp Ground Coriander
-- 11/2 tsp Ground Cumin
+- 1 1/2 tsp Ground Cumin
 - 1 tsp Whole Cumin Seeds
 - 3 cloves Crushed Garlic
 - 1 15 oz can Diced Tomatoes
 - 3 tbsp Ghee or Vegetable Oil

+#### Spice Sauce Directions:

 Combine garlic, ground coriander, and ground cumin in a small bowl, add 1/4 cup water to form a paste.
 Heat oil over medium heat in small pan until shimmering.
 Add cumin seeds and fry for a few seconds, then add shallot